-The spatial distribution of this biomass has changed (Fig. 6).
-Over the period 2004 to 2012 the areas of high shrimp density are gradually found further east in the Barents Sea (Fig. 10).
-A noticeable shift is seen from 2007-09 when % biomass in stratum 2 declines while that of area 4 increases (Fig 7 upper).
-At the same time, shrimp are generally found shallower (Fig 7 lower).
+The spatial distribution of shrimp biomass has changed (Fig. 6).
+Since 2004 the areas of high shrimp density are gradually found further east in the Barents Sea (Fig. 10).
+A noticeable shift is seen from 2007-09 when the percentage of biomass in stratum 2 declines while that of area 4 increases (Fig 7 upper).
+At the same time, shrimp are generally found shallower, i.e. in the 2-300 meter strata (Fig 7 lower).
 The average densities have increased times four in stratum 4 between 2007 and 2010 while those of stratum 2 have declined substantially (Fig 9 upper).
-When looking at density by depth the picture is more variable.
-However, a general decline in the 500-600m range - depths typically found round Svalbard - is observed until 2010, after which it increases again (Fig 9 lower).
-The 400-500m stratum has also shown a decreasing trend since 2004 while the 300-400m has no trend and the 200-300m is increasing.
+In 2013 the overall decline in stock biomass relative to 2012 is mainly taken place in stratum 4.